VRBitman/Bitman-s-Toolbox/README.md

 # Bitman's Toolbox
-A PowerShell-based swiss army knife for the do-all sysadmin!
+_A PowerShell-based swiss army knife for the do-all sysadmin!_

-Bitman's Toolbox, a powerful script-based collection of management tools, is a graphical user interface written in PowerShell which allows an administrator to manage Active Directory, Microsoft Exchange, VMware vSphere and various other infrastructure services through a series of command-line tools that can be executed directly from said graphical interface.
+**Bitman's Toolbox**, a powerful script-based collection of management tools, is a graphical user interface written in PowerShell which allows an administrator to manage Active Directory, Microsoft Exchange, VMware vSphere and various other infrastructure services through a series of command-line tools that can be executed directly from said graphical interface.